bokeh/bokeh/docs/bokeh/source/docs/user_guide/topics/contour.rst

 visual properties ``line_color``, ``fill_color`` and ``hatch_color`` support a
 few extra options for how they can be specified:

-* A sequence of colors that is longer than required will be resampled using :func:`~bokeh.palettes.linear_palette`.
+* A sequence of colors that is longer or shorter than required will be resampled using :func:`~bokeh.palettes.interp_palette`.
 The length 256 palettes such as ``Cividis256`` are useful here.

-* A dictionary that maps from palette length (number of colors) to palette may be used, in which case a lookup into the dictionary is performed to return a palette of the correct length.
-The example here uses the palette collection ``Cividis``.
+* A palette collection such as ``Cividis`` may be used, which is a dictionary that maps from palette length (number of colors) to palette.
+If the collection contains a palette of the correct length then that is used.
+  If the required length is outside of those available in the collection then the palette with the nearest length is used, linearly interpolated.

 :func:`~bokeh.models.ContourRenderer.construct_color_bar` accepts other
 keyword arguments that are passed to the